FAQ’s on Stem Cell Therapy in Phoenix and Scottsdale AZ

-According to research, stem cell therapy is being used to treat autoimmune diseases.
+According to research, stem cell therapy is being used to help autoimmune diseases.
 The body has an immune response that causes destruction of tissues.
 Stem cells inhibit innate immune activation which can lead to tissue damage.
 This works by blocking of dendritic cell activity, suppression of macrophage activation, and production of interleukin-1 receptor antagonist cells.
 While offering regenerative abilities, MSCs can inhibit the immune response.

 Does stem cell therapy work for neurological diseases?